PHILIPS SGS203

 There is also a 35w SOX version of the SGS203, called the Philips XGS203, but those are rare.
 Most of them run on a SON lamp.

 These didn’t work a while ago, but the controller was probably broken, however, they now work again and they all dayburn.
 They are on a green CU column, with the Most bizarre looking bracket.
 These also have a badly yellowed bowl.
-A fun fact about the Homebase and Halfords car park is that because there is a Halfords there, whenever I go to Homebase or Halfords, I have a look in the car park for old car light bulbs!
+A fun fact about the Homebase and Halfords car park is that because there is a Halfords there, whenever I go to The Range or Halfords, I have a look in the car park for old car light bulbs!
 I have actually found quite a few in there!

 A single-armed column